 During puberty and pregnancy, blood flow increases to the gums, making them more swollen, sensitive or painful.
 During menopause, hormone levels decrease, which can cause bleeding and pain in the gums, as well as changes to color.

-What to do: You should consult a gynecologist to assess hormonal levels as well as any other possible symptoms.
+How to relieve: You should consult a gynecologist to assess hormonal levels as well as any other possible symptoms.
 A complete and thorough assessment will help to guide treatment.